conroywhitney/serverless-slack/README.md

 ## Credits

+This project was generated from [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).

-Thanks to the teams at Vue.js, Serverless, AWS, Github, and Slack for their work on their respective projects.
+Thanks to the teams at Vue.js, Serverless, AWS, Github, and Slack for their work on their respective projects that make something like this possible.

 ## License